tafax/angular-digest-auth/README.md

 ````

 #Events
-The module uses several events to provide its functionality.
-You can use the list of all events to handle
-the module environment.
+You can use the events to handle the module environment.
 ````javascript
 authentication: {
     headerNotFound: //After a login request no header has been found.